Small business payroll

 Get started with Homebase today to see how much easier your payroll process can be.

 Do I need a payroll system for small business?

 As mentioned above, you do not necessarily need to utilize payroll companies for small business, you have the option of manually completing the payroll process yourself each pay period.
 However, it is not the optimal payroll option.

 Payroll and HR are two areas where you should seriously consider obtaining some assistance in order to complete the tasks in the most efficient way.
 One of the benefits you’ll see when you use payroll of accounting software is that you can easily automate certain payroll responsibilities, including year-end reporting.

-And if you use Homebase, which will integrate with your payroll software, your payroll calculations, deductions, wages and hours worked, and more will be calculated automatically as well.
+And if you use Homebase, your payroll calculations, deductions, wages and hours worked, and more will be calculated automatically as well.
 Then you won’t have to input your information into your system on your own—Homebase will do it for you, saving you time and a few headaches along the way.

 Owner at Barzotto